aurotripathy/IDS/README.md

 [University of New Brunswick](https://www.unb.ca/cic/datasets/nsl.html) repository.

-The training and the test set are two highlighted below.
+The training and the test set are two files highlighted below.

 `KDDTrain+.TXT`: The full NSL-KDD train-set including attack-type labels in CSV format